A Ranking Representation of Optimal Sequential Search: The Ranking Representation in Extended Models

+We illustrate how a sequential search process with discovery can be represented as a ranking through a simple example.
+Suppose the consumer initially knows only two products, 1 and 2, but can select $D_\mathrm{I}$ to discover product $3$ through a unique discovery route, which also generates a subsequent discovery opportunity $D_\mathrm{II}$.
+In this example, the consumer takes four sequential actions: inspecting product $1$ ($I_1$), performing the first discovery ($D_\mathrm{I}$), inspecting product $3$ ($I_3$), and purchasing product $3$ ($P_3$).

+The branching project and ranking representations of this example process are shown in Figure \ref{fig:spd_illustration}.
+The mapping between them is established by Theorem \ref{theorem:general}.
+Among the four steps, the second, third, and fourth are forward-inaccessible, and the values of three conditional preventive actions can be computed from the values of selected actions $D_\mathrm{I}$, $I_3$, and $P_3$ in these steps.
+Among the unselected actions, $I_2$ and $P_1$ are feasible in all three forward-inaccessible steps, whereas $D_\mathrm{II}$ is infeasible in the second step (when $D_\mathrm{I}$ is selected).

+We apply a modified rank-based GHK simulator for estimation based on the ranking representation.
+Its performance is demonstrated via a Monte Carlo study with the following specifications:

-Here, $\Theta_i(\cdot)$ is a deterministic function of the expected mean and variance of product attributes, the expectation to the inspection cost $\mathrm{E}_{j}(c^{ins}_{ijr})$ and the discovery cost $c^{dis}_{irt}$ on route $r$, conditional on the number of products revealed per discovery is $n_r$.
-For identification purpose, we assume that $c^{dis}_{irt}$ is stochastic and follows a known distribution with its cumulative distribution function being $\mathrm{Pr}(c^{dis}_{irt} < x) = F^{\tau}(x)$.
-This mirrors the rationale behind introducing stochastic reservation values in Section \ref{sec:identification}.
-If no variation is assumed in discovery costs, an additional source of randomness would be needed to achieve identification.
+where $c^{ins}_{ijr}$ denotes the search cost for product $j$ on route $r$, $n_r$ denotes the number of products revealed per discovery on route $r$.
+Notice that we assume that $c^{dis}_{irt}$ is stochastic and follows a given distribution, mirroring the arguments in Section \ref{subsec:identification}: variation in discovery costs provides an independent source of randomness for discovery values.
+We further assume that the variances of the pre- and post-inspection taste shocks are equal to 1 to strengthen identification.